Bahamas Real Estate: Costs And Fees

 Half of the VAT on the purchase plus their own Legal Fees.

-costs and fees of real estate transactions in the Bahamas.
+Here are some common questions associated with the costs and fees of real estate transactions in the Bahamas.

 What are the real estate Legal Fees in the Bahamas?